Psychology-PE (PSYD)

 PSYD-372 Adulthood and Aging 3 Credits

 Examines the physical, cognitive, social and emotional adjustments of adult life from adulthood through death.
 Focuses on the process of development rising from physical aging, continuing socialization and environmental changes involved in these life phases.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: PSYC-103 or PSYC-103C